tweag/python-monorepo-example/content/blog/2021-03-25-haskell-java.md

 program where to find this file.
 This is where the `runfiles` library comes into play.
-Bazel lays out runtime dependencies, such as `jar_deploy.jar` following known rules; the `runfiles` library abstract over these rules.
+Bazel lays out runtime dependencies, such as `jar_deploy.jar` following known rules; the `runfiles` library abstracts over these rules.
 To complete our example, we need the `main` function to call to the `runfiles` library and discover the `jar` file's location.